 As a seeing-eye dog it can be a guide through the darkness.

-Horse: The horse distinguishes from other pets in so far that it is an aide of man, which does work and which helps with transporting things.
+horse: The horse distinguishes from other pets in so far that it is an aide of man, which does work and which helps transporting things.
 Therefore, it renders a higher duty then animals that only serve as human nourishment.

 As a dream symbol the horse is a helping aspect from the unconscious.
 It can also be a symbol of motion (a dynamic-animal force within the human, that provides perseverance and vim).

 “The White Horseman”: “I am with V. in a library and we flip through an old big book.
 On one of the pages there is an image that seems to begin moving.
 It is like watching out of a window.